VinceK15/Computer-Store-Website-Template-master/README.md

 # Computer Store Website

-A simple static website for a computer store, using HTML/CSS, made in my first web development class at Seneca College.
+A simple static website designed as a computer store to demonstrate beginner level coding using HTML/CSS, made in my first web development class.